google-deepmind/open_spiel/docs/intro.md

 *   C++17
 *   Python 3
-*   A subset of the features are available in Swift.

 The games and utility functions (e.g. exploitability computation) are written in C++.
 These are also available using